-With many people still working from home for the foreseeable future, this is the perfect time to foster a furry friend.
+Now that remote work is the new normal, it’s the perfect time to foster a furry friend.
 It’s a win-win: you’ll enjoy the unconditional love and company of an animal while providing them with some much-needed attention, care, and comfort.

 12. Get a taste of history and homestyle food at Manuel’s Tavern

 Founded in 1956, Manuel’s Tavern has become known as Atlanta’s most famous political bar.
-Its former owner, prominent DeKalb politician Manuel Maloof, created the tavern specifically to focus on conversation, going so far as to ban live music or a jukebox.
+Its founder, prominent DeKalb politician Manuel Maloof, created the tavern specifically to focus on conversation.
+He even went so far as to ban live music or a jukebox.
 The bar is an almost-required stop for Democratic candidates, and Jimmy Carter announced his 1970 gubernatorial bid at Manuel’s.

 The tavern is still the place in the city to talk politics, or just enjoy a beer and delicious food.
-Their outdoor tables are perfect for warm-weather dining.
+Get some take-out, or swing by for a distanced bite.
 To explore Manuel’s virtually, check out the website Unpacking Manuel’s Tavern, which details all of the historical artifacts at the tavern.

 13. Entertain the young at heart with puppetry programs

 The Center for Puppetry Arts is a unique Atlanta treasure for all ages.
-In pre-pandemic times, the Center offered stunning live puppetry performances (with family programming as well as adults-only shows!), a museum with the world’s largest collection of Jim Henson puppets and artifacts, and dynamic, hands-on educational workshops.
+They offer stunning live puppetry performances, with family programming as well as adults-only shows!
+The Center also has a museum with the world’s largest collection of Jim Henson puppets and artifacts.
+Plus, they host hands-on educational workshops for all ages.

-There are plenty of ways to get fit outside, especially when our weather makes outdoor activities possible year-round.
+There are plenty of ways to exercise outdoors, especially when our weather makes outdoor activities possible year-round.
 Rent a kayak, canoe, or stand-up paddleboard with High Country Outfitters and paddle along the Chattahoochee.
 You can also rent tents and backpacks for all your outdoor adventures.
-Another option: hang out in your backyard and participate in free virtual live and recorded fitness classes with Love You Healthy, Piedmont Park’s exclusive fitness partner.

 15. Sway to classical and modern music with the Atlanta Symphony Orchestra

-The Atlanta Symphony Orchestra always puts on a fantastic show, and 2021 looks to be no exception.
-The ASO will virtually perform classics like Mozart, Beethoven, Wagner, and Chopin.
-During spring and beyond, in-person concerts will resume with Star Wars – Return of the Jedi, with the entire soundtrack played by the orchestra.
+The Atlanta Symphony Orchestra always puts on a fantastic show, and 2022 looks to be no exception.
+The ASO will perform classics like Tchaikovsky and Beethoven.
+Notably, Yo-Yo Ma will perform with the symphony for one night only in April 2022.

-And, while you are in the area, consider taking a quick trip to visit the High Museum of Art, another Atlanta gem.
+And, while you’re in the area, consider taking a quick trip to visit the High Museum of Art, another Atlanta gem.